By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 Our bodies produce androgens in the adrenal gland and ovaries by using cholesterol.
 Specific androgens have other means of creation as well.
 For example, our muscle and fat tissue can create testosterone.

 Androgens play a role in our sexual health, metabolism, insulin sensitivity, and body composition.
 In women, androgens also affect bone density and cardiovascular health.
-Some researchers also believe that androgens could play a role in brain function and mood as well.
+Some researchers also believe that androgens could also play a role in brain function and mood.

 What Are Androgen Receptors?

-In order to facilitate communication between cells in your body, some cells have receptors.
-In this particular instance, we’re going to be talking about androgen receptors.
+To facilitate communication between cells in your body, some cells have receptors.
+In this particular instance, we will be talking about androgen receptors.
 These help your body keep track of and regulate hormone receptors.

 These receptors are like the lock in a lock-and-key system.
 That makes the hormones (androgens) the keys.